What are national guidelines and Engineers Canada papers?

 The national guidelines, and Engineers Canada papers do not establish a legal standard of care or conduct, and they do not include or constitute legal or professional advice.

 In Canada, engineering is regulated under provincial and territorial law by the engineering regulators.
-The recommendations contained in the national guidelines, model guides, and white papers may be adopted by the engineering regulators in whole, in part, or not at all.
+The recommendations contained in the national guidelines, and Engineers Canada papers may be adopted by the engineering regulators in whole, in part, or not at all.
 The ultimate authority regarding the propriety of any specific practice or course of conduct lies with the engineering regulator in the province or territory where the engineer works, or intends to work.